The 10 Easiest Programming Languages to Learn Right Now

 Reviewed by Chris Leitch

-Illustration of woman at her desk working in front of two computer screens
+woman at her desk working with programming language in front of computer screens

 Did you know that the first programming language was developed in 1883 by English mathematician Ada Lovelace?
 Ada worked on inventor Charles Babbage’s steam-powered computer, called the Analytical Engine, writing mathematical problems for it to solve.